FenixProtocol/nest-core/docs/integration/voter_compound_emission/CompoundEmissionExtension_IntegrationForKeeper.md

 - **claimsParams_**: An array of `ClaimParams` structs, where each struct contains the following fields:
   - **target**: `address` - The user for whom the emissions are being compounded.
   - **gauges**: `address[]` - The list of gauge contracts to claim rewards from.
-  - **merkl**: `IVoter.AggregateClaimMerklDataParams` - Merkl proof data for claiming additional rewards.
+  - **blaze**: `IVoter.AggregateClaimBlazeDataParams` - Blaze signature data for claiming additional rewards.

 **Requirements:**
 - The caller must have the `COMPOUND_KEEPER_ROLE`.